 Don’t know much about math, but you want to deepen your understanding?

-My top recommendation is a site you may already know about if you’re a parent: Khan Academy.
+One recommendation is a site you may already know about if you’re a parent: Khan Academy.
 It is completely free.
 You can skim and choose random topics that interest or confuse you, or you can systematically go through math topics from elementary levels all the way up through advanced calculus!
 There are video lessons as well as practice problems.
 I actually know some adults who have used it as a refresher course or to learn a topic they never learned in school!
-(And Khan Academy has way more than just math for your life-long learning adventures.
-You can also learn about science, humanities, computer programming, and more!)

 If you’re a fan of classical education, be bold and try out the original Euclid’s Elements!